 This post contains affiliate links for your convenience. ?
 Read my full disclosure policy here.

 - Qty (1) Fat Quarter of Vinyl Fabric

 - Qty (1) Fat Quarter of Pocket Lining Fabric

-- Qty (1) piece of thick batting (I use this exact type with GREAT results)
+- Qty (1) piece of thick batting (I used my scraps from quilting)

 - Qty (1) piece of Pellon Peltex 70 (see pattern for exact measurements)

 - Teflon Sewing foot for vinyl or leather (these will vary by machine)